 "Let us join hands and make a difference in the lives of children who are less fortunate in this world"

-Susan thought of forming the organisation after going back to Kenya to visit her family and the villagers.
-While in the village, Susan noted that the problem of school children going to class on an empty stomach still persisted.
+She thought of forming the organisation after going back to Kenya to visit her family and the villagers.
+While in the village, She noted that the problem of school children going to class on an empty stomach still persisted.

 "I saw the problem in the eyes of the children," says Susan.
-It was not easy for Susan because she knew that the children were going through the same problems she had experienced.
+It was not easy for her because she knew that the children were going through the same problems she had experienced.

 Her experience of going to school on an empty stomach, lack of school fees, slum life and other problems reminded her that she was obliged to make a difference in the lives of the children.

 Shunned by relatives and friends after dropping out of school and engaging in odd jobs, Susan had vowed not to let any child go through the same intricacies.

 She was touched with the plight of children back in her village and thought of how she could give back to the community and how best she could assist the poor children to pursue their education.